 Germany Job Interview Tips

-Do not underestimate the impact a job in Germany can have on your adventure!
+Do not underestimate the impact of employment in Germany can have on your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

-Most visits to Germany are trouble-free but you should be aware of the global risk of indiscriminate international terrorist attacks, which could be against civilian targets, including places frequented by foreigners.
-The German authorities have carried out a number of arrests as a result of investigations into terrorist networks.
+Most visits to Germany are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
+In recent years, the German authorities have carried out a number of arrests as a result of investigations and operations against terrorist networks.